Missouri is located in the Midwest of the U.S. The Show Me State is covered by grassy plains and bordered by the heavily-forested Ozark Mountains.

 The Lake offers excellent facilities for anglers, including new campground sites, cabins, picnic pavilions, improved boat ramps, a covered fishing dock, and fish cleaning stations.

-4. Stockton Lake
+4. Fishing in Missouri Stockton Lake

 Stockton Lake (located here) is a 24,900-acre reservoir in west-central Missouri, about 50 miles to the west of Springfield.